 I was looking for more experience in a different area.
 I come from nursing.
 I did that for 20 years.

 And what were you hoping to gain from your internship?

 I want way more experience than I currently have.
 I want to work with AODA [alcohol and other drug abuse], get my hands into a little bit of everything, so I can see what’s out there.
-Because there’s a wide range in the human services field.
-I will try to volunteer or get another internship or a part time job in different places to explore some more.
+Because there’s a wide range in the human services field, I will try to volunteer or get another internship or a part time job in different places to explore some more.

 Could you tell me a little bit more about your internship?

 It was kind of sporadic.
 I would just email them when I was available.
 And they called me if they needed me like “Hey, I got to go out on a case, and this is the scenario.
 Can you come to the office?”
-And I’d get up and go to the office.
+And I would get up and go to the office.
 It would be two hours today, maybe five hours tomorrow.
 I got the required 30 hours done within like two months.

 I would go out on a case with a social worker.
 And I would assist her with TPC [Temporary Physical Custody].
 I would take the kids to a doctor’s appointment, while she interviewed the parents.
 Or I would assist with the notes for us to write our case file.
-I’d take the kids out of the room and entertain them while the mother was talking to the social worker.
-I’d pick them up from school and help with childcare when we had TPC kids for court.
+I would take the kids out of the room and entertain them while the mother was talking to the social worker.
+I would pick them up from school and help with childcare when we had TPC kids for court.
 So, I helped with the whole process, including gathering background information on the parents and the kids, and getting information from relatives.

 What was that relationship like with your mentor?

 She was an actual social worker and had a bachelor's degree.
 She coached me along and showed me all the ropes: How to ask people questions, how to write notes and everything.
 She looked over my notes, and we did mock interviews.
 She pretty much got me in the position where they were comfortable enough to let me go out.